FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R16

-As you can see, the parent is still our last commit, and the changes are still not in your working directory.
+As pulling in the changes, the parent will still be the last commit, and the changes are still not in your working directory.

 ..
 L17

-*{{{Show the slide 'Pulling Changes'}}}*
+*{{{Show the slide 'Pulling Changes 2'}}}*

 ..
 R17